GenericMappingTools/gmt/doc/rst/source/GMT_Tutorial.rst

 Climate data, like ocean temperatures or atmospheric pressure, are often provided as multi-dimensional (3-D, 4-D or 5-D) grids in netCDF format.
-This section will demonstrate that GMT is able to plot "horizonal" slices (spanning latitude and longitude) of such grids without much effort.
+This section will demonstrate that GMT is able to plot "horizontal" slices (spanning latitude and longitude) of such grids without much effort.

 As an example we will download the Seasonal Analysed Mean Temperature from the